Tired of waiting for asylum in southern Mexico, thousands of migrants march north

 To deal with the massive volume of asylum applications in Tapachula, the Mexican government has turned an Olympic stadium into a temporary processing center, with waiting lines of up to 7,000 people a day.

-“Tapachula has become a prison city for migrants,” Villagran said, moments before the contingent encountered another security blockade north of Tapachula on Sunday.
+“Tapachula has become a prison city for migrants,” Villagran said, moments before the contingent encountered another security blockade north of the city on Sunday.

 Jose Pineda, from El Salvador, joined the caravan to try to reach Mexicali, a city situated just across the U.S. border, where he once worked.
 But as he tried to travel north Sunday, immigration officers detained him and dropped him in Tapachula, he said.

-“I don’t know what to do, or how to survive here any longer,” Pineda said in tears.
+“I don’t know what to do or how to survive here any longer,” Pineda said, in tears.
 “I don’t understand why do they not allow me to leave.”

 The trek comes as President Biden faces mounting pressure over immigration.
-U.S. authorities detained more than 1.7 million undocumented immigrants along the Mexico border during the 2021 fiscal year that ended in September, and arrests by the Border Patrol reached the highest levels ever recorded, according to U.S Customs and Border Protection data obtained by The Washington Post.
+U.S. authorities detained more than 1.7 million undocumented immigrants along the Mexico border during the 2021 fiscal year that ended in September, and arrests by the Border Patrol reached the highest levels ever recorded, according to U.S. Customs and Border Protection data obtained by The Washington Post.

 Conservative critics blame the recent surge on Biden’s decision to overturn some Trump-era policies, including the Migrant Protection Protocols, a program that sends all asylum seekers back to Mexico to wait for their claims to be processed.
-The White House recently announced it plans to reimplement the border policy, also known as “Remain in Mexico,” in mid-November, if the Mexican government agrees to accept asylum seekers, which could further strain Mexico’s immigration system.
+The White House recently announced plans to reimplement the border policy, also known as “Remain in Mexico,” in mid-November, if the Mexican government agrees to accept asylum seekers, which could further strain its immigration system.

 Migrant advocacy groups, meanwhile, have lambasted the Biden administration for continuing to use Title 42, an emergency health provision first used by the Trump administration to rapidly expel migrants.